 No one comes to work wanting to do a bad job, create the desired expectations, provide the resources required for that person to improve, and monitor, mentor and support the behaviours you expect.

-You are the Boss and eventually you will have to bring people up to the standard of performance or move them, respectfully, out of the organization.
+You are the bosses, and eventually, you will have to bring people up to the standard of performance or move them, respectfully, out of the organization.

 Fifth, have a little class and dignity.

-How: People are not stupid or unrealistic, they understand that when times get tough layoffs may have to happen.
-But that is not license to treat people like so much trash being kicked to the curb.
+How: People are not stupid or unrealistic; they understand that when times get tough, layoffs may have to happen.
+But that is not a license to treat people like so much trash being kicked to the curb.

-Finally, do the things no one would miss if you didn’t do it.
+Finally, do the things no one would miss if you didn’t do them.

-How: When I learned that someone on my team had a death in their family, I always send flowers from the organization and the team.
+How: When I didn’t learn that someone on my team had a death in their family, I always sent flowers from the organization and the team.

 The cost? $30